 “Beer here isn’t about pounding pints—it’s about sipping something made by someone who gives a damn.”

-The Best Craft Beer Bars in Paris
+Where to Find the Best Craft Beer in Paris

 Hoppy Corner (2nd arrondissement)